 OBESITY + PHYSICAL ACTIVITY

 Over 36 percent of U.S. adults are obese.
-The Centers for Disease Control and Prevention (CDC) projects that by 2030 more than 40 percent of all adults will be obese.
+The Centers for Disease Control and Prevention (CDC) projects that by 2030 more than 40 percent of all adults will be obese and a CHOICES Project study found that 57% of today’s children will be obese at age 35. .
 Obesity is linked to higher rates of chronic diseases such as heart disease, diabetes, some cancers, arthritis and poor mental health – the top causes of mortality and morbidity in the U.S. Obesity and weight-related diseases are currently the second leading preventable cause of death in the United States, second only to tobacco.
 Health care costs related to obesity are estimated to be $147-$200 billion per year.

 POLICIES & PRACTICES

 Consumption of nutritious, healthy foods, maintaining a healthy body weight, and regularly engaging in physical activity are important aspects to promoting health and reducing obesity and chronic disease.
 Local communities are taking action to help their residents do just this.

 Healthy food procurement policies are strategies aimed at ensuring the availability of healthy food options in governmental agencies – or other settings, such as hospitals or schools.
 Such policies or guidelines give city residents and employees who work at these locations opportunities to make smarter food decisions, which can help them achieve and maintain a healthy weight.
 Cities can improve access to healthy foods by mandating that a certain percentage of food and beverage options offered in government-funded meetings and events or in vending machines on city property meet healthy nutritional standards.

 HEALTHY SCHOOL MEALS